codawise-onyekachi/alx-low_level_programming/0x14-bit_manipulation/README.md

 Task 5.101
 Is a function that returns the number of bits you would need to flip to get from one number to another.

+Task 6.
+Endianness
+Is  a function that checks the endianness.
+Returns: 0 if big endian, 1 if little endian

+Task 7.
+Crackme3
+Is a funtion that finds the password of a program